 From other attractions in Sydney, we recommend Royal National Park, Hyde Park, Featherdale Wildlife Park, Sydney Olympic Park, Chinese Garden of Friendship, Sydney Observatory, Sydney Fish Market and many more.

 There are numerous attractions that we didn’t mentioned in our list as this is a quick spotlight, but if you have time for some additional activities, we can recommend following:

 Dinner and drink cruise in Sydney harbor; Sydney Harbour BridgeClimb (for adventurous types among you); Helicopter ride above the city and harbor; Wine tours; trips to Blue Mountain National Park for sightseeing and hiking and exploration in depth of city life through many restaurants, bars, clubs and entertainment venues.

 Interesting facts about Sydney

-Best time to fly to Sydney
+Best time for flights to Sydney

 Cheap Flights to Sydney

 These are current top hotel offers in Sydney.
 The list is updated automatically when page is refreshed.